N11K6/ML_Demos/CoughDetectionCNN/README.md

 ### Contents

-*NotebookI.ipynb* and *NotebookII.ipynb* are the Jupyter notebooks containing the steps from the creation of the dataset, the feature generation, and the training and testing of the CNN.
+**NotebookI.ipynb** and **NotebookII.ipynb** are the Jupyter notebooks containing the steps from the creation of the dataset, the feature generation, and the training and testing of the CNN.
+It is recommended that you approach this project via the notebooks.

 *model_CoughDetectionCNN.h5* contains the trained model along with its weights, which can be loaded directly using Tensorflow and Keras, and deployed to make predictions or be trained further.

+*cough_detection_helper_functions.py* and *cough_detection_training_functions.py* contain the Python scripts with the functions necessary to compile and train the model.